TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 positional argument
-   something leftover in the argument list after options have been parsed, i.e. after options and their arguments have been parsed and removed from the argument list.
+   something leftover in the argument list after options have been parsed, i.e. after options and their arguments have been parsed and removed kutoka the argument list.

 required option
-   an option that must be supplied on the command-line; note that the phrase "required option" is self-contradictory in English.  :mod:`optparse` doesn't prevent you from implementing required options, but doesn't give you much help at it either.
+   an option that must be supplied on the command-line; note that the phrase "required option" is self-contradictory in English.  :mod:`optparse` doesn't prevent you kutoka implementing required options, but doesn't give you much help at it either.

 For example, consider this hypothetical command-line::